 The Institute for The Psychology of Eating has pioneered and developed an exciting new approach – Dynamic Eating Psychology™.
-For more information about this exciting body of work and how you can be a part of this new field, click HERE sign up for our free video series, The Dynamic Eating Psychology Breakthrough.
+For more information about this exciting body of work and how you can be a part of this new field, sign up to learn more - just let us know why you're here!

 Here’s the simple definition of this important new field: